Harvard Undergraduate Council: Emerging disillusionment and attempts at reform (late 2010s)

 By the late 2010s, Harvard students expressed widespread dissatisfaction with the UC and voter turnout in UC elections frequently dipped below 10 percent.
 In October 2019, Harvard students launched a movement to "Dissolve the UC."
-In November 2019, a presidential ticket that promised to "Abolish the UC" won the most first-choice votes, but lost by 0.8 percent in the final Borda count tally.
-In March 2020, after the coronavirus pandemic forced Harvard undergraduates to leave campus, the UC advocated for Harvard to adopt a "Double A" model ensuring a grade of A or A- for all students and then pivoted to calling for a "Universal pass system that preferably treats a Pass as a '4.0' for GPA purposes," sparking widespread ridicule.
+In November 2019, a presidential ticket that promised to "Abolish the UC" won the most first-choice votes, but lost by 0.8 percent in the final Borda count tally of weighted votes.

+In March 2020, after the coronavirus pandemic forced Harvard undergraduates to leave campus, the UC advocated for Harvard to adopt a "Double A" model ensuring a grade of A or A− for all students (with no failing grade) and then pivoted to calling for a "Universal pass system that preferably treats a Pass as a '4.0' for GPA purposes," sparking widespread ridicule.
 Ultimately, Harvard's administration ignored the UC's recommendations and adopted a universal pass/fail system.

 Harvard students frequently satirized the UC on social media as an "impotent body made up of slick wannabe politicians" and joked about the UC's lack of legitimacy.
-The Harvard Crimson’s editorial board criticized the UC for "debating parliamentary issues" instead of improving student life.
+The Harvard Crimson's editorial board criticized the UC for "debating parliamentary issues" instead of improving student life.
 Some Harvard students even launched a presidential run claiming that the UC had committed tax fraud.

-One notable controversy occurred when the UC used funding from a student grant for diversity, harassment prevention, and mental health initiatives to purchase council Patagonia sweaters.
-"UC Patagonias" became an infamous token of the UC's excesses prior to the UC's abolition.

 In 2019, the Undergraduate Council passed a package of reforms that modified the structure of standing committees and created a new communications team.
 In April 2020, the Undergraduate Council launched a plan to interact and engage more with the student body after taking a survey of the student body.